 They bring together a whole range of actors from the national system of innovation, and beyond, and both events are about making interaction possible within the system, and with other systems, too; to catalyse more innovation, faster.

-In attending these events, we want to tell our story, and listen to as many others’ as we can; and the Summit which was held at the Cape Town Stadium’s conference venue certainly delivered great value for us.
+To these ends, the Summit which was held at the Cape Town Stadium’s conference venue certainly delivered great value for us.

 A few buzz words characterised the discourse on display at the Summit, like ‘disruption’, ‘crytocurrencies’, ‘big data’, ‘systems thinking’, ‘innovation districts’, ‘knowledge regions’, ‘co-creation’, ‘edtech’, ‘fintech’, and so on.

 The Summit was full of powerful messages for innovators big, small or just starting up.
 The value of networking, exchange, spaces and places, and information were talked up.
 So was the extremely powerful role of data, digital and disruption in shaping how the economies (and societies) of the future will operate.